godotengine/godot-docs/tutorials/performance/pipeline_compilations.rst

 systems (such as SPIR-V when using Vulkan).
 However, this format can't be used by the GPU directly.

-*Pipeline compilation* is the step the GPU driver performs where it'll convert the intermediate shader format (the result from shader compilation) to something the GPU can actually use for rendering.
+*Pipeline compilation* is the step where the GPU driver converts the intermediate shader format (the result from shader compilation) to something the GPU can actually use for rendering.
 Drivers usually keep a cache of pipelines stored somewhere in the system to avoid repeating the process every